cloudbutton/cloudbutton/README.md

 # Cloudbutton Toolkit

-**The Cloudbutton Toolkit is a Python multicloud library for running serverless jobs**
+**Cloudbutton Toolkit is a Python multicloud library for running serverless jobs**
 It currently supports AWS, IBM Cloud, Google Cloud, Microsoft Azure, Alibaba Aliyun, and more.
-See [plugins](https://github.com/cloudbutton/cloudbutton/tree/master/docs/backends).
+See [backends](docs/backends).

 ### Quick start
 Run functions in the cloud using the [multiprocessing](https://docs.python.org/3.6/library/multiprocessing.html) API: